 While thinking through these questions, I came across a copy of Grabbing Back: Essays Against the Global Land Grab.
 This compilation is billed as an “illustrative field guide to the way people power responds to the global land grab.”
 It ranges from pieces written by voices new to me, like Yangtze River Delta Earth First!, to long time writers and movement elders, like Grace Lee Boggs, Max Rameau, Vandana Shiva, Noam Chomsky, and Silvia Federici.

-This piece originally appeared in the Care issue of Perspectives (Vol.13, N.2).
-That issue is available from AK Press here.
+This piece originally appeared in the Care issue of Perspectives (Vol.13, N.2, Fall 2012).
+Perspectives is available from AK Press here.

 The Community Acupuncture movement began over ten years ago and now includes a couple hundred clinics across the US.
 Community Acupuncture seeks to address class inequalities in health care by making acupuncture available to working class and poor people who cannot otherwise afford health care.
 Clinics typically charge a sliding scale of between $15 and $35 for a treatment, the equivalent of a co-pay if one is fortunate enough to have health insurance.